Xela3026/workflows-docs/docs/workflows-docs/workflows.md

 <br/>

-:::danger Danger
+:::info INFO
-Deleting a step from your workflow will also delete any steps that follow it.
+Deleting a step from your workflow will move all subsequent steps to the unassigned tab.
 :::

 <br/>